McKool Smith Secures $506 Million Patent Infringement Verdict For PanOptis Against Apple

 The verdict was announced on August 11, 2020, following a six-day jury trial before Judge Rodney Gilstrap in the U.S. District Court for the Eastern District of Texas in Marshall.
 Jurors awarded PanOptis $506 million in damages finding that Apple willfully infringed five PanOptis patents, including U.S. Patent Nos.
 8,019,332; 8,385,284; 8,411,557; 9,001,774; and 8,102,833, which cover wireless communication technology essential to the 4G LTE wireless standard.

 "As we maintained throughout trial, PanOptis made good faith efforts to reach a licensing agreement for Apple to use their valuable intellectual property.
-Apple failed to negotiate in good faith, declined the licensing opportunity, and infringed PanOptis' patents," said McKool Smith principal Steve Pollinger, lead trial counsel for PanOptis.
+Apple failed to negotiate in good faith, declined the licensing opportunity, and infringed PanOptis' patents," said McKool Smith principal Steve Pollinger, trial counsel for PanOptis.
 "The jury worked very hard to consider the facts and review the evidence in this case.
 Our client is pleased with the verdict."

 Along with Mr. Pollinger, the McKool Smith trial team included firm principals Sam Baxter, Jennifer Truelove, and Jonathan Yim.
 The Irell & Manella LLP team included Jason Sheasby and Dr. Hong Zhong.